functions of unicef

 History of UNICEF

-The story of UNICEF begins in the aftermath of World War II.
+The story functions of UNICEF begins in the aftermath of World War II.
 In 1946, the United Nations Relief and Rehabilitation Administration (UNRRA) established the International Children’s Emergency Fund (ICEF) to address the devastating impact of the war on children.

-This initial focus on emergency relief evolved over time.
+This initial focus on emergency relief evolved.
 By 1953, ICEF had earned a permanent place within the United Nations family, transforming into the United Nations Children’s Fund (UNICEF).
 While the acronym remains, the official name reflects this broader mission.
+The United Nations Children’s Fund (UNICEF) mandate, established by the United Nations General Assembly, is clear: to champion children’s rights.
+This includes advocating for their well-being, ensuring their basic needs are met, and empowering them to reach their full potential.

 What are the main functions of UNICEF?